rdsaunders/thegreateststory/content/_index.md

 - template: hero
   component: hero.html
   type: intro
-  content: Through 15 minute sessions explore famous characters and events that form
-    _The Greatest Story Ever_ and discover how we can be part of it today.
+  content: Explore famous characters and events that form The Greatest Story Ever and discover how you can be part of it today.
+This family devotional course mixes online content and printed cards to form a colourful learning experience in you own home.
 Simple to run.
 Fun.
 Free.
 No prior knowledge required.
-This family devotional course mixes online content (videos, readings, discussion) and printed cards to form a colourful learning experience in your own home.
-  title: A bitesize Bible experience
+  title: A Bitesize Bible Experience
   actions:
   - label: Get started
     url: "/get-started/"